 If you are only in Dubai for a very short stopover, you may opt to simply stay in the airport over the hottest time of the year.
 We have a complete guide to things to do in DXB Airport here.

-Summer travellers may also be able to take advantage of the My Emirates Pass, which provides discounts on scores of restaurants, retail stores and attractions, simply by showing you have an Emirates boarding pass.
+Summer travellers may also be able to take advantage of the My Emirates Pass, which provides discounts on scores of restaurants, retail stores and attractions, simply by showing you have an Emirates boarding pass (we await details of the 2026 program).

 More frequently asked questions about summer in Dubai